 First, what are spices?

 The definition of herbs and spices differs whether you are talking about them from a TCM perspective or a cooking perspective, according to Dr. Beug.
 “In TCM, herbalists use formulations from all parts of the plant to create herbal therapies,” she says.
 “However, in cooking, herbs come from the leaves of plants, while spices come from the other parts, such as roots, flowers, stems, fruit, bark or seeds.”
 Some plants produce both cooking herbs and spices.
 For example, cilantro is an herb, and coriander is a spice, but both come from the same plant.
 To complicate matters, some herbs, such as basil, parsley, oregano and thyme, are dried and sold as “spices.”
 And other ingredients we think of as spices are neither spices nor herbs.
 Garlic, for example, is a bulb also found in the form of garlic powder.

 For this list, consider any dried form of the plant used for cooking as a “spice” — mainly because this is how we think of them in daily life.

-Dr. Beug recommends the following dog-safe spices.
+Dr. Beug recommends the following dog-safe spices that also carry benefits.